EIDA/webdc3/doc/base/operator.rst

             Order allow,deny
             Allow from all
         </Directory>

+    You may be able to use the provided file `webdc3.conf.sample`: copy it to `/etc/apache2/conf-available` and symlink from `/etc/apache2/conf-enabled`.

     Change `/var/www/webinterface` to suit your own web server's needs.
     You may also need to add a section like::